bitjson/bch-vm-limits/readme.md

 A new limit is placed on `OP_RIPEMD160` (`0xa6`), `OP_SHA1` (`0xa7`), `OP_SHA256` (`0xa8`), `OP_HASH160` (`0xa9`), `OP_HASH256` (`0xaa`), `OP_CHECKSIG` (`0xac`), `OP_CHECKSIGVERIFY` (`0xad`), `OP_CHECKMULTISIG` (`0xae`), `OP_CHECKMULTISIGVERIFY` (`0xaf`), `OP_CHECKDATASIG` (`0xba`), and `OP_CHECKDATASIGVERIFY` (`0xbb`) to prevent excessive hashing function usage.

-Before a hashing function is performed, its expected cost – in terms of digest iterations – is added to a cumulative total for the transaction.
-If the cumulative digest iterations required to validate the spending transaction exceed the maximum allowed density, the operation produces an error.
+Before a hashing function is performed, its expected cost – in terms of digest iterations – is added to a cumulative total for the transaction input.
+If the cumulative digest iterations required to validate the input exceed the maximum allowed density, the operation produces an error.
 See [Rationale: Hashing Limit by Digest Iterations](rationale.md#hashing-limit-by-digest-iterations).

 Note that hash digest iterations are cumulative across all evaluation stages: unlocking bytecode, locking bytecode, and redeem bytecode (of P2SH evaluations).
 This differs from the behavior of the existing operation limit (A.K.A. `nOpCount`), which resets its count to `0` prior to each evaluation stage.